clearwater/octopress/source/_posts/2012-11-11-font-support-for-ssd1306.markdown

 Note that using column-major layout we cannot easily blit a __horizontal__ slice of the virtual memory buffer into display ram, so we can't use the same method for vertical scrolling.
-Instead we use the hardware supported SET_START_LINE.
-By combining these methods we have fast horizontal and vertical scrolling.
+Stick with ```SET_START_LINE``` for vertical scrolling.
+The combination of these methods gives us fast horizontal and vertical scrolling.

 An updated [library](https://github.com/guyc/py-gaugette) with [sample code](https://github.com/guyc/py-gaugette/blob/master/samples/font_test.py) is available on github.